CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/GraphicsCard.md

 `func (o *GraphicsCard) UnsetComputeRackUnit()`

 UnsetComputeRackUnit ensures that no value is present for ComputeRackUnit, not even an explicit nil
+### GetEquipmentEnclosureElement

+`func (o *GraphicsCard) GetEquipmentEnclosureElement() EquipmentEnclosureElementRelationship`

+GetEquipmentEnclosureElement returns the EquipmentEnclosureElement field if non-nil, zero value otherwise.

+### GetEquipmentEnclosureElementOk

+`func (o *GraphicsCard) GetEquipmentEnclosureElementOk() (*EquipmentEnclosureElementRelationship, bool)`

+GetEquipmentEnclosureElementOk returns a tuple with the EquipmentEnclosureElement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentEnclosureElement

+`func (o *GraphicsCard) SetEquipmentEnclosureElement(v EquipmentEnclosureElementRelationship)`

+SetEquipmentEnclosureElement sets EquipmentEnclosureElement field to given value.

+### HasEquipmentEnclosureElement

+`func (o *GraphicsCard) HasEquipmentEnclosureElement() bool`

+HasEquipmentEnclosureElement returns a boolean if a field has been set.

+### SetEquipmentEnclosureElementNil

+`func (o *GraphicsCard) SetEquipmentEnclosureElementNil(b bool)`

+ SetEquipmentEnclosureElementNil sets the value for EquipmentEnclosureElement to be an explicit nil

+### UnsetEquipmentEnclosureElement
+`func (o *GraphicsCard) UnsetEquipmentEnclosureElement()`

+UnsetEquipmentEnclosureElement ensures that no value is present for EquipmentEnclosureElement, not even an explicit nil
 ### GetGraphicsControllers

 `func (o *GraphicsCard) GetGraphicsControllers() []GraphicsControllerRelationship`